danielthepope/countdown/README.md

 ```

 ## Web interface
-Run the web server using `gulp`.
-It will default to port 3000.
+Run the web server using `npm start`.
 You can then go to [localhost:3000](http://localhost:3000).

+By default, this app will run on port 3000, but you can change it by setting the `PORT` environment variable. e.g. `PORT=3001 npm start`

-The same interface that's live at [countdown.danielthepope.co.uk](http://countdown.danielthepope.co.uk).
-Hitting that site will generate an anagram for you, or you can add the anagram of your choosing to the URL (e.g. [/tnetennba](http://countdown.danielthepope.co.uk/tnetennba)) and it will generate the results for you.
+This is the same interface that's live at [countdown.danielthepope.co.uk](https://countdown.danielthepope.co.uk).
+Hitting that site will generate an anagram for you, or you can add the anagram of your choosing to the URL (e.g. [/tnetennba](https://countdown.danielthepope.co.uk/tnetennba)) and it will generate the results for you.

 ![tnetennba](resources/readme/tnetennba.png)